Definition: Having both hydrophobic and hydrophilic groups

 The term amphipathic came from Greek amphis, meaning “both” and pathy, from Greek pátheia, meaning “suffering”, “feeling”.
 Synonyms: amphiphilic.

 The term amphipathic is a descriptive word for a substance or a chemical compound that possesses both hydrophobic and hydrophilic portions in its structure.
 The hydrophobic portion is typically a large hydrocarbon moiety CH3 (CH2)n, with n > 4).
 This portion is nonpolar and lipophilic.
 The hydrophilic portion is either charged or uncharged polar functional group.
 The charged group may be anionic or cationic.
-The anionic group carries a negative charge and may be in the form of carboxylates (RCO2–), sulfates (RSO4–), sulfonates (RSO3–), and phosphates.
+The anionic group carries a negative charge and could be in the form of carboxylates (RCO2–), sulfates (RSO4–), sulfonates (RSO3–), and phosphates.
 The cationic group, in turn, carries a positive charge.
 An example is ammonium (RNH3+).
-An amphipathic compound may have several hydrophobic components, or several hydrophilic components, or both.
+An amphipathic compound may have several hydrophobic components — or several hydrophilic components — or both.

 Another amphiphile is cholesterol.
 It is made up of the hydrophilic hydroxyl group (-OH) and the hydrophobic bulky steroid and hydrocarbon chain.
 Cholesterol is found in the animal plasma membranes.
 Its hydrophilic portion interacts with the aqueous medium and with the polar heads of the phospholipid.
 Its hydrophobic portion, in turn, is embedded in the membrane alongside the hydrophobic tails of the phospholipids and the nonpolar fatty acid chains of other lipids.